Reguliersdwarsstraat, Amsterdam's "gay street" - ©UCityGuides.com

 All of the city's hottest gay parties are organized by Rapido.
 Check the website to find out where and when you can go to the next ones.

 Mixed but mostly gay, Prik often hosts special events, but on any regular night you'll find a casual crowd and an overall friendly atmosphere.
 Check the website for the upcoming theme nights.

-Lesbians make up the largest number of those sitting at this gay café that also hosts different theme nights.
-It's also a good place for lunch.
+Lesbians make up the largest number of those sitting at this gay café that also hosts theme nights.
+It's a good choice for lunch.

-Look for the hotel that best matches your budget, type of trip or personality.
-Here you can guarantee your hotel room but you do NOT pay anything at the time of booking.
-Payments are only made at the hotel and there are no booking fees.
-Most allow cancellations with no penalty if done up to 24 or 48 hours in advance.
-You'll see that information at the time of booking and again in the confirmation email.
+Look for the hotel or apartment that best matches your budget, type of trip or personality.
+You may guarantee your reservation but do NOT pay anything at the time of booking.
+Payments are only made at the property, and there are no booking fees.
+Most hotels and apartments allow cancellations with no penalty if done up to 24 or 48 hours in advance.
+You'll see that information at the time of booking and again in the confirmation email: